Juliaj/udacity-data-scientist/index.md

 Based on data, good portion of these luxuary properties were indeed long term and available all year long.
 This begs a question, is there any advantage of renting them through Airbnb versus renting them via local property management company?

+#### How responsive did an owner need to be in order to get good review ratings?

-As a rental owner, do I need to make myself always available, i.e. high host response rate to get a better review ratings?
+As a rental owner, do you need to make yourself always available, i.e. high host response rate to get a better review ratings?
 It turned out, not necessarily.

 ![Image](./images/airbnb/host_response_rate_review.png)

-More reviews were submitted when response rate were higher.
-However higher rate review score can be achived with hands-off.
+The chart shows that more reviews were submitted when response rate were higher.
+However higher rate review score could be achived with hands-off.

 ### Rental Price Prediction